 The Rottweiler Working and Breeding Association (RWBA) was formed in 1972 in Sandton by Dudley and Pam Bennet.
-The first obedience training classes started on the grounds of Sandton;s Fire Station.
+The first obedience training classes started on the grounds of Sandton’s Fire Station.
 In 1976 the training venue was relocated to Ernest Ullman Park in Sandton.
-Lots of new members joined and soon there was a need for more training classes.
+Countless new members joined and soon there was a need for more training classes.
 The club expanded to such an extent that it was affiliated to KUSA (Kennel Union of Southern Africa).

 We held our first Open Show in 1976 and a year later our Open Qualifying Show.
 This was one of the biggest Open Qualifying Shows ever.
-We invited an overseas judge for our first Championship Show and everyone that could have entered and attended this show did.
+We invited an overseas judge for our first Championship Show and everyone that could have entered this show did.
 In the early 1980’s we relocated to the Epol grounds in Midrand, where training took place for many years.
 The club expanded further and we held most of our Champion shows at the Epol show grounds.
-When that property was sold for development, we moved to the Chloorkop Primary School and later to Midrand Training Institute, our current training centre.
+When that property was sold for development, we moved to the Chloorkop Primary School and later to Midrand Training Institute.
+Currently we are training at Summerhill School, Midrand

 We were one of the founder member clubs that formed the Rottweiler Breed Council of KUSA.

 Through the RWBA, Dudley Bennet was responsible for the introduction of Aptitude Testing in South Africa.
 The APT test became one of the most prestigious qualifications and titles that one could add to a Rottweiler’s pedigree.

 The RWBA hosted the first Grand Victor Show in South Africa in 1990 and we invited guest judges, Johan Millen and Dieter Hoffman.
 We had to close the entries at 175; the biggest RBC Grand Victor show ever.